IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   title year → studioName
   studioName → studioAddr
   ```
-  - The transitive rule allows us to combine the two FD’s above to get a new FD:
+  - The transitive rule allows us to combine the two FD's above to get a new FD:
   ```
   title year → studioAddr
   ```

 Chapter 3.2.7 Closing Sets of Functional Dependencies
   - A minimal basis for a relation is a basis B that satisfies three conditions:
-    - All the FD’s in B have singleton right sides.
+    - All the FD's in B have singleton right sides.
     - If any FD is removed from B, the result is no longer a basis.
     - If for any FD in B we remove one or more attributes from the left side of F, the result is no longer a basis.
-    - A Complete Set of Inference Rules: there is a set of rules, called Armstrong’s axioms, from which it is possible to derive any FD that follows from a given set.
+    - A Complete Set of Inference Rules: there is a set of rules, called Armstrong's axioms, from which it is possible to derive any FD that follows from a given set.
 These axioms are:
       1. Reflexivity.
 If {B1, B2, . . . , Bm} ⊆ {A1, A2, . . . , An}, then A1,A2, . . . , An → B1,B2, . . . , Bm.
-These are what we have called trivial FD’s.
+These are what we have called trivial FD's.
       2. Augmentation.
 If A1, A2, . . . , An → B1, B2, . . . , Bm then A1, A2, . . ., An, C1, C2, . . ., Ck → B1, B2, . . . ,Bm, C1, C2, . . ., Ck for any set of attributes C1 C2, . . ., Ck.
-Since some of the C’s may also be A's or B's or both, we should eliminate from the left side duplicate attributes and do the same for the right side.
+Since some of the C's may also be A's or B's or both, we should eliminate from the left side duplicate attributes and do the same for the right side.
       3. Transitivity.
 If A1, A2, . . . , An → B1, B2, . . . , Bm andB1, B2, . . . , Bm → C1, C2, . . ., Ck then A1, A2, . . . , An → C1, C2, . . . , Ck.

 Chapter 3.2.8 Projecting Functional Dependencies
   - Algorithm Projecting a Set of Functional Dependencies:
     - INPUT: A relation R and a second relation R1 computed by the projection R1 = πL( R ).
-Also, a set of FD’s S that hold in R.
+Also, a set of FD's S that hold in R.
-    - OUTPUT: The set of FD’s that hold in R1
+    - OUTPUT: The set of FD's that hold in R1
     - METHOD:
-      1. Let T be the eventual output set of FD’s.
+      1. Let T be the eventual output set of FD's.
 Initially, T is empty.
       2. For each set of attributes X that is a subset of the attributes of R1, compute X+.
-This computation is performed with respect to the set of FD’s S, and may involve attributes that are in the schema of R but not R1.
-Add to T all nontrivial FD’s X → A such that A is both in X+ and an attribute of R1.
+This computation is performed with respect to the set of FD's S, and may involve attributes that are in the schema of R but not R1.
+Add to T all nontrivial FD's X → A such that A is both in X+ and an attribute of R1.
-      3. Now, T is a basis for the FD’s that hold in R1, but may not be a minimal basis.
+      3. Now, T is a basis for the FD's that hold in R1, but may not be a minimal basis.
 We may construct a minimal basis by modifying T as follows:
-        - a) If there is an FD F in T that follows from the other FD’s in T, remove F from T.
+        - a) If there is an FD F in T that follows from the other FD's in T, remove F from T.
         - b) Let Y → B be an FD in T, with at least two attributes in Y, and let Z be Y with one of its attributes removed.
-If Z → B follows from the FD’s in T (including Y → B), then replace Y → B by Z → B.
+If Z → B follows from the FD's in T (including Y → B), then replace Y → B by Z → B.
         - c) Repeat the above steps in all possible ways until no more changes to T can be made

 Chapter 3.3 Design of Relational Database Schemas